 Fill up before hand to avoid grabbing the first (and twentieth) canapé going past.
 Eat a banana, some Greek yogurt, a handful of nuts or a boiled egg to help fill you up with some healthy proteins.
 This will help you decide if you really need that extra mince pie.

-Try some of these delicious healthy holiday smoothies for a quick and filling treat.
+Try this delicious chocolate peanut butter smoothie for a quick and filling treat.

 - Alternate alcoholic beverages with water